 This refreshing salad includes quinoa, black beans, avocados, tomatoes, onions, corn, and dresses with lemon juice.

 If you want something more accessible and quicker to serve with fajitas, it is Rainbow Vegetable Kabobs.
 This side dish includes 6 to 7 kinds of vegetables roasted on a baking sheet in an oven.
 Or you can grill them outdoors while waiting for your guests to make fajitas for themselves.

 Some of the vegetables often chosen are broccoli, red, green, orange bell pepper, onion, zucchini, grilled with Italian seasoning, salt and black pepper..

 Grilled Bell Pepper

 Most of the time, bell peppers are combined with beef or chicken when cooking.
-When you grill the meat only, grilled bell peppers will come to their showtime by the softness and the unique smell of grilled vegetables.
+And if you know the proper methods to store bell peppers as well as how to cook them, chances are that your grilled peppers will boast a juicy softness and a unique smell of grilled veggies.

 After grilling the bell pepper on the stove, you need to scrape the burn off the pepper, then cut them into stripes and seasons with salt and black pepper.
 Now, it’s ready to add flavor to your fajitas.

 They will show you how to make a delicious grilled bell pepper:

 One kind of beans may get you bored sometimes, but two types of beans may bring you joy with your fajitas.
 This salad mixes black beans and black-eyed peas with sweet corn, bell peppers, and onion.

 It is garnished with onions, cilantro, garlic and seasoned with kosher salt, chili powder, and sugar.